 The Department schedules and controls the operation of the State Water Project from a central operations center.
 This central operations center uses the communication and Supervisory Control and Data Acquisition ("SCADA") systems to monitor and control the water and power movements in the aqueducts, pipelines and tunnels of the State Water Project in addition to the 29 pumping and generating plants of the State Water Project.
-Both the SCADA and communication systems are currently being upgraded and this phase of the upgrade is expected to be completed in 2018.
+The communications systems upgrade and the SCADA systems upgrade associated with the Centralized Control System Migration (CCSM) Phase 3 - Main Aqueduct and Release Facilities are now complete.
+The upgrading of additional SCADA Controllers associated with CCSM Phase 4 - Pumping and Generating Plants (the "Phase 4 Upgrade") continues and is expected to be completed in 2023.
+The Phase 4 Upgrade is the final of the presently contemplated upgrades to the communications and SCADA systems.
 When the upgrades are complete the central operations center will continue to monitor and remotely control all State Water Project facilities.
 Effective remote operations include start-up and shut down of pumping and generating units and opening or closing of gates and valves which control the flow of water throughout the State Water Project in a coordinated manner.
 Under emergency or back-up operation mode, the operations of each field division are handled at the local field division level.